pedrolpena/iestelemetry/README.md

 # iestelemetry
-*A program to download data from URI CPIES/PIES/IES
+# A program to download data from URI CPIES/PIES/IES

 The steps to get this program running are

--Compile the program
+-Compile the program<br>
--Install the rxtx serial library
+-Install the rxtx serial library<br>
--Install a serial port
+-Install a serial port<br>
--Give the user permission to access the serial port -Run the program
+-Give the user permission to access the serial port<br>
+-Run the program<br>

 *Instructions to visually edit the forms with Netbeans are included at the end